 - 4. Supplemental Rates.
-MCPs also receive supplemental rates, or payments made separately from and in addition to the regular base capitation payment.
+MCPs also receive supplemental rates (also known as kick payments), or payments made separately from and in addition to the regular base capitation payment.
 Supplemental payment mechanisms can help mitigate against cost risks that emerge, for example, with a new benefit or blockbuster drug not assumed in the original rate-setting. - 5.
 Review and Approval.
 The rate build-up process produces distinct rates for each MCP by county (or rating region) and category of aid groupings.
 DHCS is required to provide each MCP with its draft rates and information about the build-up, as well as offer the MCP an opportunity to provide supplemental information.
 After this process is complete, DHCS submits certified capitation rates and contract amendments for review and approval by the federal government.
 Once federal approval is received, the capitation rates are considered final.

 Looking ahead.
-DHCS is considering changes to its rate-setting methodology that would significantly impact how capitation rates are calculated.
+As part of CalAIM, DHCS will be moving to a regional rate-setting methodology, which will significantly impact how capitation rates are calculated.
 MCPs should remain abreast of such developments and evaluate their impact on plan operations.

-Local Health Plans of California lhpc.org
+Local Health Plans of California Ihpc.org